Marcilele/azure_databricks/README.md

 This project showcases the capabilities of Azure Databricks by leveraging both Python and Scala for data analysis and querying.
 It serves as a testament to the proficiency in utilizing the Databricks platform and the versatility in handling multiple programming languages for data operations.

+Data Ingestion

+The data for this project is ingested from Azure Data Lake, showcasing the ability to integrate Azure Databricks with other Azure services for seamless data operations.
+This demonstrates the proficiency in handling cloud-based data storage and retrieval, ensuring that large datasets are easily accessible for analysis within Databricks.

 Features

     Databricks Workspace Setup: Configuration and setup of the Databricks workspace to ensure seamless integration with other Azure services.